arminfarshbaf/arminfarshbaf.github.io/_pages/cv.md

 Education
 ======
-* Bachelor of Science in Civil Engineering, From September 2010 to September 2015 Urmia University – Department of Civil Engineering
+* Bachelor of Science in Civil Engineering - From September 2010 to September 2015 Urmia University – Department of Civil Engineering

-* Master of Science in Water Resources Engineering, From September 2015 to September 2017 Tabriz University – Department of Water Resources Engineering
+* Master of Science in Water Resources Engineering - From September 2015 to September 2017 Tabriz University – Department of Water Resources Engineering

   * Thesis Title: Spatio-temporal Disaggregation of Rainfall using Rain-gauge and Radar Derived Data